$108.21 Million in Sales Expected for Freshworks Inc. (NASDAQ:FRSH) This Quarter

-Wall Street brokerages expect Freshworks Inc. (NASDAQ:FRSH – Get Rating) to report sales of $108.21 million for the current quarter, Zacks reports.
+Equities analysts forecast that Freshworks Inc. (NASDAQ:FRSH – Get Rating) will announce sales of $108.21 million for the current quarter, according to Zacks Investment Research.
 Six analysts have made estimates for Freshworks’ earnings, with estimates ranging from $108.00 million to $108.64 million.
-The firm is scheduled to announce its next quarterly earnings report on Thursday, May 12th.
+The company is expected to report its next earnings results on Thursday, May 12th.

-According to Zacks, analysts expect that Freshworks will report full year sales of $490.60 million for the current year, with estimates ranging from $488.10 million to $492.50 million.
-For the next year, analysts anticipate that the business will report sales of $643.79 million, with estimates ranging from $636.20 million to $649.31 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Freshworks.
+On average, analysts expect that Freshworks will report full year sales of $490.60 million for the current financial year, with estimates ranging from $488.10 million to $492.50 million.
+For the next year, analysts expect that the firm will post sales of $643.79 million, with estimates ranging from $636.20 million to $649.31 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that follow Freshworks.

-Freshworks (NASDAQ:FRSH – Get Rating) last posted its earnings results on Wednesday, February 9th.
-The company reported ($0.06) earnings per share for the quarter, meeting the Zacks’ consensus estimate of ($0.06).
-The business had revenue of $105.48 million during the quarter, compared to the consensus estimate of $100.34 million.
-Freshworks’s quarterly revenue was up 44.5% compared to the same quarter last year.
+Freshworks (NASDAQ:FRSH – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
+The company reported ($0.23) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.21) by ($0.02).
+The business had revenue of $105.48 million for the quarter, compared to analyst estimates of $100.34 million.
+The company’s quarterly revenue was up 44.5% compared to the same quarter last year.

-In related news, Director Zachary Nelson sold 14,063 shares of the stock in a transaction that occurred on Wednesday, December 22nd.
-The shares were sold at an average price of $27.50, for a total value of $386,732.50.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Johanna Flower sold 4,700 shares of the stock in a transaction that occurred on Thursday, March 10th.
-The shares were sold at an average price of $17.82, for a total transaction of $83,754.00.
+In other news, Director Randy Gottfried sold 112,500 shares of the company’s stock in a transaction on Monday, February 14th.
+The shares were sold at an average price of $20.38, for a total transaction of $2,292,750.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Zachary Nelson sold 14,063 shares of the company’s stock in a transaction on Wednesday, December 22nd.
+The stock was sold at an average price of $27.50, for a total transaction of $386,732.50.
 The disclosure for this sale can be found here.
-Insiders have sold 159,388 shares of company stock worth $3,296,768 over the last quarter.
+Insiders sold a total of 159,388 shares of company stock worth $3,296,768 over the last three months.
+13.10% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in FRSH.
-Cubist Systematic Strategies LLC acquired a new position in Freshworks in the third quarter valued at approximately $27,000.
-Newbridge Financial Services Group Inc. acquired a new stake in Freshworks in the fourth quarter worth $218,000.
-Virtu Financial LLC acquired a new stake in Freshworks in the fourth quarter worth $234,000.
-Bank of America Corp DE raised its holdings in Freshworks by 1,658.0% in the fourth quarter.
-Bank of America Corp DE now owns 9,493 shares of the company’s stock worth $249,000 after purchasing an additional 8,953 shares during the period.
-Finally, Atom Investors LP acquired a new stake in Freshworks in the third quarter worth $268,000.
+Several institutional investors have recently added to or reduced their stakes in FRSH.
+BlackRock Inc. lifted its holdings in Freshworks by 16.7% in the 4th quarter.
+BlackRock Inc. now owns 1,751,037 shares of the company’s stock valued at $45,982,000 after purchasing an additional 251,037 shares in the last quarter.
+Woodline Partners LP lifted its holdings in shares of Freshworks by 5.4% during the 4th quarter.
+Woodline Partners LP now owns 36,873 shares of the company’s stock worth $968,000 after acquiring an additional 1,873 shares during the period.
+Wafra Inc. lifted its holdings in shares of Freshworks by 60.4% during the 4th quarter.
+Wafra Inc. now owns 651,964 shares of the company’s stock worth $17,121,000 after acquiring an additional 245,568 shares during the period.
+Virtu Financial LLC purchased a new position in shares of Freshworks during the 4th quarter worth about $234,000.
+Finally, Sei Investments Co. lifted its holdings in shares of Freshworks by 215.0% during the 4th quarter.
+Sei Investments Co. now owns 34,431 shares of the company’s stock worth $904,000 after acquiring an additional 23,502 shares during the period.
 Institutional investors and hedge funds own 20.39% of the company’s stock.

 Freshworks Inc develops software solutions for businesses worldwide.
 It offers Freshdesk, a solution that empower the support team to work together and resolve customer issues; Freshworks CRM, a solution that keep sales team in the know about prospects and close deals; Freshworks 360, a sales, support, marketing, and success platform; and Freshservice, a solution to streamline information technology service and manage internal requests from the employees.